Biden hopes Putin will negotiate WNBA star Griner’s release

-“My hope is that now that the election is over, that Mr. Putin will be able to discuss with us and be willing to talk more seriously about a prisoner exchange,” Biden told reporters at a news conference.

-He spoke hours after Griner’s lawyers revealed that she had been sent to a penal colony to serve her sentence for drug possession.
+MOSCOW (AP) – American basketball star Brittney Griner has been sent to a penal colony in Russia to serve her sentence for drug possession, her legal team said Wednesday.

-U.S. officials have for months tried to negotiate the release of Griner and another American jailed in Russia, Paul Whelan.
-But there have been no overt signs of progress.

-A diplomatic resolution has taken on new urgency after a Russian court rejected an appeal of her nine-year sentence last month.
-The eight-time all-star center with the WNBA’s Phoenix Mercury and two-time Olympic gold medalist was convicted Aug.
+A Russian court rejected an appeal of her nine-year sentence last month.
+The eight-time all-star center with the WNBA’s Phoenix Mercury and a two-time Olympic gold medalist was convicted Aug.
 4 after police said they found vape canisters containing cannabis oil in her luggage at Moscow’s Sheremetyevo Airport.

 Her arrest came at a time of heightened tensions between Moscow and Washington, just days before Russia sent troops into Ukraine, and the politically charged case could lead to a high-stakes prisoner exchange between Washington and Moscow.